ChrisChinchilla/Chip-Shop/_cards/Magnavox_odyssey_3.md

 profitlength: 1
 longevityscore: 4
 legal: Magnavox and Magnavox Odyssey 3 are registered Trademarks of Phillips Corporation
-approved: 'N'
+approved: 'y'
-yearofrelease: 198x
+yearofrelease: null
-originalprice: $xx
+originalprice: null
 ---

-The Magnavox Odyssey 3 is a digital console that comes packed with dice, poker chips, score sheets , play money, and game boards.
+The Magnavox Odyssey 3 is a digital console that comes packed with dice, poker chips, score sheets, play money, and game boards.
 It's sold with translucent plastic overlays that players can put on their television screen to simulate color graphic.